 Table Host Sponsor

 As a table host, your contribution pays for eight, 3-course meals (yours and 7 students).
-Table hosts mentor students before and during the etiquette luncheon and after, during the networking segment.
+Table hosts mentor students before and during the etiquette luncheon.
 Feel free to join in any of the workshops earlier in the day to further engage with students.